MapleCore Ltd.: Distribution

 MapleCore established MapleNationwide in 2004 as a distributor for their in house labels.
 In 2006 it was re-branded as Fontana North after partnering with Fontana Distribution as their Canadian wing.
 The company provides full marketing, promotional and publicity support, a nationally dedicated sales force and access to the U.S. marketplace for its signed labels and artists.
 Fontana North has won the Independent Distributor of the Year award at the Canadian Music Industry Awards, part of Canadian Music Week, six years in a row from 2008 to 2013.
 Fontana North distribute more than 80 labels, including Alligator Records, Daptone Records, Ipecac Recordings, Nuclear Blast, Paper Bag Records, Rise Records, and Warp Records.

 Ticket services

 In 2010 MapleCore launched its online ticket service TicketBreak.
-The service offers ticket sales and distribution to a wide variety of events such as the Barrie Colts, NASCAR Canada, Wild Water Kingdom as well as music festivals and concerts.
+The service offers ticket sales and distribution to a wide variety of events such as the Barrie Colts, NASCAR Canada, Wet'n'Wild TorontoWild Water Kingdom as well as music festivals and concerts.
 TicketBreak combines marketing and IT to provide event producers, venue owners, and performers with alternative features such as promotional tracking, database cultivation, marketing support and printed, SMS mobile and ticket options.
 In 2012 a widget feature was introduced to the service allowing customers to sell tickets directly on their Facebook pages, creating an easy access way for fans to purchase tickets online.